heylouiz/tagstickerbot/README.md

 # @tagstickerbot

-A Telegram bot written in Python that tags stickers to help you find them when you "need"
+A Telegram bot written in Python that tags stickers to help you find them when you "need".

 Have you ever have trouble to find that dank sticker and loose the timing struging in to pages of stickers?

 Your problems are about to disapear, just use the @tagstickerbot to tag and find them!

 Check it out: www.telegram.me/tagstickerbot

+# Usage

 Follow the step to tag the sticker and use it in any chat after that!
 Lets say you tagged the sticker with the word "meme"